 Sociocracy is built on seven principles that shape organizational culture.
 Since the seven principles are reflected in all of the patterns, understanding these principles is helpful for adopting and paramount to adapting Sociocracy 3.0 patterns.

-Effectiveness: Devote time only to what brings you closer towards achieving your objectives.
+The Principle of Effectiveness: Devote time only to what brings you closer toward achieving your objectives.

-Continuous Improvement: Change incrementally to accommodate steady empirical learning.
+The Principle of Continuous Improvement: Change incrementally to accommodate steady empirical learning.

-Accountability: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.
+The Principle of Accountability: Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.

-© 2017 by Bernhard Bockelbrink and James Priest.
+© 2017 by Bernhard Bockelbrink, James Priest and Liliana David.
 Licensed under CC BY-SA 4.0